Western College Alliance for Medical Laboratory Science (WCAMLS)

-Applicants are fully admitted as part of the summer practicum cohort.
-All required pre-requisite coursework will need to be completed prior to beginning coursework that is part of the summer practicum semester.
+Applicants are fully admitted as part of the professional program.
+All required pre-requisite coursework will need to be completed prior to beginning the final year of study at UND.

 Alternate Admission Status

-Applicant will be advanced to the summer practicum cohort if space becomes available.
-If advanced, all required prerequisite coursework will need to be completed prior to beginning summer practicum coursework.
+Applicant will be advanced to the professional program if space becomes available.
+If advanced, all required prerequisite coursework will need to be completed prior to beginning the final year of study at UND.

 Denial Admission Status

-Applicant will not be eligible to be part of summer practicum cohort.
+Applicant will not be eligible to begin the final year of study at UND.